dietmar/haushalt/README.md

  /var/www/html/haushalt/program/setup.bash
 ```

-Then open [http://localhost:18000/haushalt/](http://localhost:18000/haushalt/) in your browser.
+Then open [http://localhost:18000/haushalt/](http://localhost:18000/haushalt/) in your browser, and enter `please let me in` (including the blanks) in the field on the first page.

 For real use you should modify `haushalt/program/Config.php`.